mattbasta/client-performance-handbook/manuscript/01-Introduction-to-Web-Performance.md

 The key to making a successful effort in improving web performance is understanding the constraints of the problems that need to be solved and ensuring that the downsides of the changes that you choose to make are acceptable trade-offs.

-> A man that expects no trade-offs will quickly misplace his car's stereo.

 ## The Value of Performance

 As an engineer, it's often easy to forget that despite one's best efforts, humans can't work on multiple things simultaneously.
 Managers, however, find it quite easy to remember that on the engineer's behalf.
 When a performance issue is identified, it's simply too easy for many folks--especially in corporate culture--to write off performance as a secondary or low-priority goal.

-> If it ain't broke, don't fix it.

 Some performance issues are easy to justify fixing: as the amount of data in the system increases, the system gets slower.
 This is a scale issue: something that gets worse with no upper ceiling.
 The justification for issues like this usually sound like, "If we don't fix this slowdown, you won't be able to log in by this time next week."

 Other performance issues are more nuanced, and usually more abundant.
 A page's load might only take 2s, but only 0.8s are spent loading the assets used on the page.
 What's happening for the remainder of the page load?
 The browser might be executing very slow JavaScript, layout thrashing, performing garbage collection, or more.
 Fixing any single one of those problems could--depending on the complexity of the problem and the code involved--take an expert a day or more to fix, and the performance gains would likely be measurable in hundreds of milliseconds.

 For the average developer, divine intervention is in short supply and it would take nothing less to convince a manager that a couple hundred milliseconds are worth more than a few hours of time.

-> It takes time to save time.

 So what is the justification for improving performance?